-If you file or pay late, we will charge you interest and penalties on the amount you owe.
-If the U.S. Post Office postmarks your 2009 calendar return by April 15, 2010, your return will not be late.
+If you file or pay late, the department will charge you interest and penalties on the amount you owe.
+If the U.S. Post Office postmarks your 2008 calendar return by April 15, 2009, your return will not be late.
 You may also use certain private delivery services designated by the IRS to meet the "timely mailing as timely filed" rule.